o-santi/nix-forall/README.md

 # Nix in Rust

 Use nix values from rust as if they were native, and vice-versa.
+An example program is given :

 ```rs
 use nix_in_rust::eval;